YottaDB/YDBDoc/MessageRecovery/errors.rst

 ASSERT
 ------

-ASSERT, Assert failed xxxx line yyyy
+ASSERT, Assert failed in xxxx line yyyy for expression zzzz

 Run Time Error: An internal YottaDB consistency check failed.
 This error only occurs in some special versions of YottaDB software.